rosiemin/intro-web-scraping/README.md

 ## Questions

-Please feel free to reach out to me with any questions!
-Let me know what you're planning to do next and how I can help!
+Please feel free to reach out to Thomas with any questions!
+Let him know what you're planning to do next and how he can help!

 - Email: [thomas.bell@galvanize.com](mailto:thomas.bell@galvanize.com)